Brunobmendes/poetic-shrimp/README.md

 # Poetic-Shrimp

-  This project is made with a one objective: approach poets and other writes for you work get more visibility
+  This project is made with a one objective: approach poets and other writers for you work get more visibility

 ## How to contribute?